 But what is HTML5, really?
 How will it change the jobs of web developers and web designers?
+What does it mean for the importance of web design?
 Here are 15 web resources to help you on your quest in getting current about the impending technology that’s already being adopted by major web browsers and leveraged in large sites such as Google.

 1. WTF is HTML5